Webhook Integration Guide

 # Process different event types

-event_type = event.get('event')
+event_type = event.get('event_type')

-if event_type == 'geofence_entry':
+if event_type == 'entry':

-device_name = event['device']['name']
+device_name = event['device_name']

-geofence_name = event['geofence']['name']
+geofence_name = event['geofence_name']

 print(f"🚗 {device_name} entered {geofence_name}")